Homesteaders Gap

 Homesteaders Gap (formerly Squaw Gap) is a tiny hamlet on North Dakota Highway 16 in McKenzie County, extending across the Montana border as West Squaw Gap.

-The unincorporated village comprises a school and a community center (the Squaw Gap Multipurpose Center).
-The land is rugged, with a series of buttes extending to the horizon.
+The unincorporated village includes a school and a community center (the Squaw Gap Multipurpose Center).

 The McKenzie County school, which had been operating since 1904, had two students in 2006.
 It is now closed; local students attend Rau School in Sidney, Montana.
 Squaw Gap School, when it was functioning, served kindergarten through sixth grade.
 A trailer on the school property used to house the lone schoolmaster, but has since been occupied by a local woman.

-A local independent telephone exchange was inaugurated on December 15, 1971 with an NBC broadcast of a first phone call from Squaw Gap to U.S. Secretary of Agriculture Earl Butz in Washington D.C.
+A local independent telephone exchange was inaugurated on December 15, 1971 with an NBC broadcast of a first phone call from Squaw Gap to U.S. Secretary of Agriculture Earl Butz in Washington, D.C.
 The community was one of the last to obtain landline telephone service in the continental United States.
-(Iowa Hill, California lost its service in the 1960s, but regained it in 2010.)
+(Iowa Hill, California, lost its service in the 1960s, but regained it in 2010.)

 In January 2023, the United States Department of the Interior announced that Homesteaders Gap, along with six other locations, had been renamed due to the former name containing an ethnic, racial and sexist slur.
-The new name was chosen by locals, and is relevant to local history.
+The new name was chosen by the government, and is relevant to local history.